evehling/cs104-tests/hw2/README.md

 3. Run using:
 	./testcases
 4. Compare your output to the included test.check file.
 Let me know if you think there's any 		mistakes in the expected output.

+## Note:
+These tests assume that you already have exception handling implemented in your functions--if you don't yet, comment out all of the try-catch blocks in testcases.cpp-- *all* of them will trigger an exception!